UPMC Hamot Heart and Vascular Institute

-The Heart Institute at UPMC Hamot was established as a combined vision of UPMC Hamot, Flagship CVT Surgeons, and Medicor Associates to coordinate and manage the delivery of cardiovascular and thoracic care throughout the Erie region.
+UPMC Hamot Heart and Vascular Institute was established as a combined vision of UPMC Hamot, Flagship CVT Surgeons, and Medicor Associates to coordinate and manage the delivery of cardiovascular and thoracic care throughout the Erie region.
 We strive to be the premier provider of cardiovascular and thoracic services in the Erie region and a leader in heart care as identified by quality, value, and service.

 We use outcomes measures to guide improvements in patient care and resource utilization.
 Our staff is customer-driven and strives to deliver flawless service to our patients and physicians.

-The staff of the Heart Institute provides expert cardiovascular care in the areas of:
+The staff of UPMC Hamot Heart and Vascular Institute provides expert cardiovascular care in the areas of:

 - Surgery and intervention